omartabz/Carbon-credit-issuance-tracker/README.md

 ```shell
 node indexcarbondatabase.js
 ```
-To use the calculator simply enter your data and click calculate.
+## To use the calculator simply enter your data and click calculate.

 ## Credits
-Thank you to CodeX,Johanessburg Business School and Accenture for faciliting the development of this project.
+Thank you to CodeX,Johannesburg Business School and Accenture for faciliting the development of this project.